 - Stuffing fennel into your keyhole or hanging it over the door is said to protect your home from witches.

-- A southern legend claims that painting your front porch blue will ward off ghosts.
-The ghosts, which can’t cross water, mistake the blue porch for water and stay away.
+- A southern legend claims that painting your front porch “haint” blue (a shade of blue-green) will ward off ghosts.
+The ghosts, which can’t cross water, mistake the blue color for water and stay away.

 - The ancient Norse believed that placing an acorn on a windowsill would protect the house from being struck by lightning.